reactgraphqlacademy/rest-to-graphql-workshop/README.md

 ## Learning objectives

-- Thinking in Graphs
+- Understand the main functionalities and responsibilities of a GraphQL server
-- Learn how to connect resolvers to a REST API
+- Learn how to migrate an existent REST API to GraphQL and start “thinking in graphs”
-- Understand Schema Design principles
+- Start identifying potential problems when running real-world GraphQL APIs

 ## Exercise part 1